Gaussian and Student's $t$ mixture vector autoregressive model with application to the effects of the Euro area monetary policy shock: Structural G-StMVAR Model

-The invertible $(d\times d)$ "B-matrix" $B_t$, which governs the contemporaneous relationships of the shocks, is time-varying and a function of $y_{t-1},..., y_{t-p}$.
-We will define the B-matrix so that it captures the conditional heteroskedasticity of the reduced form error, and thereby amplifies a constant-sized structural shock accordingly.
-Appropriate modelling of conditional heteroskedasticity in the B-matrix is of interest because the (generalized) impulse response functions may be asymmetric with respect to the size of the shock.
+The invertible $(d\times d)$ impact matrix $B_t$, which governs the contemporaneous relationships of the shocks, is time-varying and a function of $y_{t-1},..., y_{t-p}$.
+Following \cite{Virolainen:2024}, we define the impact matrix so that it captures the conditional heteroskedasticity of the reduced form error, and thereby amplifies a constant-sized structural shock accordingly.
+Appropriate modelling of conditional heteroskedasticity in the impact matrix is of interest because the (generalized) impulse response functions may be asymmetric with respect to the size of the shock.

 We have $\Omega_{u,t}\equiv\text{Cov}(u_t|\mathcal{F}_{t-1})=\sum_{m=1}^{M_1}\alpha_{m,t}\Omega_m + \sum_{m=M_1+1}^{M}\alpha_{m,t}\omega_{m,t}\Omega_m$, while the conditional covariance matrix of the structural error $e_t=B_t^{-1}u_t$ (which are not IID but martingale differences and thereby uncorrelated) is obtained as